flowstatesrc/flowstate-hugo/hugo/content/_index.md

 really can speed up debugging issues with third-party integrations or identifying performance bottlenecks.
 You can see at a glance when a third-party dependency goes down and hold them accountable to their SLAs.
 These logs can be disabled in the configuration.

+### Use the right tool for the job

+We gave you lots of reasons why you should give Flow State a try, but in the spirit of radical transparency, which is a guiding principal for us, it's also important to talk about where it may not the right tool for the job.

+If you are publishing an API for third parties to use, then your backend _is_ the product.
+In that case you don't want to use SQL queries directly from the frontend because they're harder to make backwards compatible - and the REST API for developers not using Flow State would be awkward.
+The function call API produces a fairly sensible REST API, but it still doesn't give you the discoverability of GraphQL or the flexibility of REST - and backwards compatibility is still an issue.
+In the future perhaps you could make a solid case for Flow State once our operations, debugging, and deployment story is as smooth as we want to to make it - but it's not there yet.
+So if your product is the backend, Flow State is likely not the right tool for the job.

+If you're using microservices for the backend, then having Flow State bypass the backend and interact with the database directly really breaks the design encapsulation that you're trying to achieve.
+You could still use modules to architect things in a similar way - but that takes discipline and you'll be swimming upstream against the current.
+Microservices are a terrible idea for so many reasons, but if that's your particular hell, then adding Flow State to it is not going to improve things.